 Consulting an internet repair database or repair manual is the first step toward a potential fix.

 Always check for technical service bulletins (TSB).
 This is an excellent place to start.
-The manufacturer may have already released a fix for your problem, saving you time and money while the problem is being diagnosed.

 Find your car’s ignition, distributor, and engine speed sensor next.
-This could be a pick-up coil/sensor inside the distributor, a crank sensor or cam sensor, or even a coil wire connecting to the PCM to confirm ignition system firing.
+This could be a pick-up coil/sensor inside the distributor, a crank sensor or cam sensor, or even a coil wire connecting to the PCM to confirm the ignition system firing.
 Once found, visually examine the wiring and connectors.

 Cost of repairing a P0322 issue